Best Things to do in Bogotá Colombia

 • La Candelaria: In La Candelaria you will find a bohemian and artistic nightlife scene with many small theaters, literary cafes and live music venues.

 • La Macarena: Bogota’s unique art district La Macarena features several interesting galleries and charming restaurants.
+I stayed there in an AirBnB during my first Bogotá trips – and it’s a perfect location for experiencing a bit of the nightlife without needing to move far.

 • La Soledad & Calle 45: The area between Calle 45 and barrio La Soledad (including the famous Park Way) is filled with bars, beer taverns and gardens, restaurants, galleries, intimate venues with live music and everything else your independent and artistic heart desires.